DerSach/crypto_project/README.md

 After typing "remove", your current portfolio will be displayed.
 Choose the trade you want to remove by selecting its index number in the leftmost column you see (be careful, it starts at 0 and not 1!)

+### Add or Remove a crypto stop market order ###

+When typing "add_stop" the process is the same that for "add" unless we rather ask you the number of crypto units that will be traded if this stop market order is executed rather than the amount of the trade (this one being automatically computed).

+The "remove_stop" function works in the same way as the "remove" function.

 ### Compute your total profit ###

 If you type "profit", you will be asked the currency in which you want your profit to be displayed (EUR, USD, ...).